Oluwatobi-Mustapha/iam-fuzzer/dev-logs/004_False_Positive_Fix.md

 _Screenshot:_<img width="1883" height="712" alt="5C43F64A-C9A9-4331-8196-FA5901E200D9" src="https://github.com/user-attachments/assets/7dfb3294-4341-46dd-b4f5-b2733a34017f" />

-**Security Note:** The AWS accounts shown in screenshots are either deleted, modified.
+**Security Note:** The AWS accounts shown in screenshots are either deleted or modified.
 No live credentials are exposed.
 This was done intentionally for illustrative purposes.